United States Regiments & Batteries > Pennsylvania > Infantry

 1861

-April 26 Organized for three months service at Camp Curtin, Harrisburg under Colonel Phaon Jarrett, Lieutenant Colonel Richard Coulter and Major William D. Earnest
+April 26 The 11th Pennsylvania Infantry Regiment organized for three months service at Camp Curtin, Harrisburg under the command of Colonel Phaon Jarrett, Lieutenant Colonel Richard Coulter and Major William D. Earnest

 May 4 Moved by rail to Camp Wayne, West Chester, Pa.

-May 27 Duty guarding Pittsburg, Wilmington & Baltimore Railroad.
+May 27 Duty guarding the Pittsburg, Wilmington & Baltimore Railroad.

 June 18 Relieved by the 1st Delaware Infantry Regiment and ordered to Chambersburg.
 Attached to Negley’s 5th Brigade, 2nd Division, Patterson’s Army